James Crumbley allegedly threatened prosecutor in jailhouse call with family member - KESQ

 Lehman told NBC News on Monday that there was a “disagreement about what was said and the nature of that stuff,” although she declined to expand on her characterization of Crumbley’s conversations.

-James Crumbley was convicted of four counts of involuntary manslaughter last week for his role in his son’s mass shooting at Oxford High School in Michigan on November 30, 2021.
-His wife, Jennifer, was convicted of the same charges last month.
-They face up to 15 years in prison and are set to be sentenced next month.
+James Crumbley was convicted of four counts of involuntary manslaughter last week for his role in his son’s mass shooting at Oxford High School in Michigan on November 30, 2021, that took the lives of Madisyn Baldwin, Hana St. Juliana, Tate Myre and Justin Shilling.
+Crumbley’s wife, Jennifer, was convicted of the same charges last month.
+They face up to 15 years in prison and are set to be sentenced the same day.

 They are the first parents to be convicted of manslaughter for a school shooting carried out by their child.